 COUNTRY OF ORIGIN: Lausanne, Switzerland

-MEDIUM: Printed in color lithography on stone by Roger Marsens.
+MEDIUM: Printed in color stone lithography on paper by Roger Marsens.

 FRAME: Dark blue wood frame with clear plexiglass.